OctopusDeploy/Shellfish/readme.md

 Please see [Contributing](CONTRIBUTING.md)

 ## Releasing
-Merges to master will be shipped automatically.
+Merges to the `main` branch will be shipped automatically.
 No tagging is required.